arturonline/docs/iOS/iOS/TableView/TableView.md

 ## UITableViewController vs tableView

-In Xcode when create a new view controller to contais a tableview you have two options:

-1. Create a new `UITableViewController`
-2. Create a new `UIViewController` and embed the tableview.

-You have to write the delegate and protocol methods regardless of which of the two approaches you take.
+There are two ways to add a table view to your projects, depending on how you use the table view.

+* One approach is to add a table view instance directly inside a view controller's view.
+Here, you may have other views your view controller manages, and the table view is only part of the view.
+In this case, you're responsible for the auto layout of the table view and therefore can position it any way you'd like.
+You're also responsible for setting the data source object and the delegate object.
+(You'll learn about the data source object and the delegate object later in this lesson.)
+* The second approach is to add a table view controller to your storyboard.
+A table view controller is a view controller subclass that manages a single table view instance.
+Here, the table view takes up the entire view, and you can't adjust the table view's size.
+The table view controller also acts as the data source and delegate of the table view.

+If you just want to display grocery items list with some header and footer, then `tableviewcontroller` should be priority.
+But if you want to display mail items in tableview, you would need some additional buttons for altering items in mail(tableview).
+For later case, you will use `viewcontroller`.

 There are only two possible reasons you should choose to use `UIViewController` over `UITableViewController` when you need a view controller with a table view:

 1. You need the table view to be smaller than the view controller's view.
 2. You need to add additional views to the view controller that don't scroll with the table view (though there are ways to solve this with UITableViewController).

-Example:

-If you just want to display grocery items list with some header and footer, then `tableviewcontroller` should be priority.
-But if you want to display mail items in tableview, you would need some additional buttons for altering items in mail(tableview).
-For later case, you will use `viewcontroller`.

 Here are all of the things that UITableViewController does for you that you would need to replicate: